edalorzo/dpsg/README.rst

 * Do the readings!
 * Come prepared or don't come at all!
-* Participate.
-Bring questions, answers, explanations, ideas!
+* Participate: bring questions, answers, explanations, ideas, examples!

 The second rule may sound harsh, but that's what guarantees the dynamics of the study group.
 Otherwise the group quickly transforms into a lecture hall where the more advanced student becomes the lecturer.